-To examine the stability of the solutions, we use the linear stability analysis.
-This involves introducing a small disturbance to each of the phases and analyzing the resulting dynamics~\cite{driver2012ordinary}.
-In other words, the new phases can be expressed as :
+We use the linear stability analysis to examine the solutions' stability.
+This involves introducing a small disturbance to each phase and analyzing the resulting dynamics~\cite{driver2012ordinary}.
+The perturbed phases can be expressed as:

-and by inserting the above ansatz in Eqs.~\eqref{Eq:secondkuramoto1} and ~\eqref{Eq:secondkuramoto2} and linearizing the equations, we can determine the Lyapunov exponents $\lambda$ by finding the zeros of the following determinant:
+and by inserting the above ansatz in Eqs.~\eqref{Eq:secondkuramoto1} and ~\eqref{Eq:secondkuramoto2} and linearizing the equations, we can determine the exponent $\lambda$ by finding the zeros of the following determinant:

-For $\lambda<0$, the resulting solution is stable, otherwise it is unstable.
+The exponent $\lambda$ indicates the stability of the solutions.
+For $Re(\lambda)<0$, the resulting solution is stable, otherwise, it is unstable.

 Eqs.~\eqref{Eq:func1} to ~\eqref{Eq:beta2} are independent of $m$, and are the same obtained for the first order Kuramoto model~\cite{ schuster1989mutual}.
 However, Eq.~\eqref{Eq:lambda} implies that the presence of inertia in the second-order model could affect the stability of solutions.